worktheclock/replit.github.io/Teams/privacyFAQs.md

 # Privacy FAQs

-**Can Repl.it’s services be used in schools?**
+**Can Repl.its services be used in schools?**

 Yes.
 Using [Teams for Education](https://repl.it/site/teams), teachers can set up their own accounts and email students directly to invite them to use the service.
 Students can create accounts and use Teams for Education without providing personal information like names or email addresses.

-*Note: that the free/anonymous plan, which doesn't require login, has always been and remains compliant with privacy regulations.
+*Note: The free/anonymous plan, which doesn't require login, has always been and remains compliant with privacy regulations.
 We allow anyone to code for free in the browser.
 You just won't get all the great extras available in our upgraded plans.
 Interested?
 [Start coding now](https://repl.it/languages).*

 **How can I invite students and protect their privacy?**

-With [Teams for Education](https://repl.it/teams) and Private Invites, you can choose to generate a private invite link, which will protect the privacy of your students (including under 13-year olds).
+With [Teams for Education](https://repl.it/teams) and Private Invites, you can choose to generate a private invite link, which will protect the privacy of your students (including under 13-year-olds).

-When you share that link (for example by emailing it outside of Repl.it to your students or by pasting the link into your LMS or curriculum), then we will not ask students to provide names, emails, or other personal information when they sign up.
-Neither you nor the students will need to provide us with that information.
-Students will also have view-only access to the [Repl Talk forum](https://repl.it/talk/all), so they can still see all the great content, guides, and tutorials from the community, while protecting their privacy.
+When you share that link (for example by emailing it outside of Repl.it to your students or by pasting the link into your LMS or curriculum), we will not ask students to provide names, emails, or other personal information when they sign up.
+Neither you nor the students need to provide us with that information.
+Students also have view-only access to the [Repl Talk forum](https://repl.it/talk/all), so they can still see all the great content, guides, and tutorials from the community, while protecting their privacy.

 ![private invite](/images/teamsForEducation/privacy-invite-tooltip.png)